SongitaD/AI/README.md

 There are many types of machine learning models, each suited for different kinds of tasks.
 Here's a simple breakdown:

+## Machine Learning

-1. Supervised Learning Models
+# Supervised Learning Models
 These models learn from data that includes the “right answers” (labels).

-a.
+** a.
 Regression Models:
 Example: Linear Regression predicts continuous outcomes (like predicting house prices) by finding a straight-line relationship in the data.

-b.
  Classification Models:
 Example: Logistic Regression and Decision Trees classify data into categories (like deciding if an email is spam or not).

 Other Examples: